fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 capacity-boundary ``2x/1.5x`` candidate owns a separate Engine lifetime and a 360-second budget.
 Regular points have three same-G warmups followed by three measurements; scheduler points whose three-run max/min exceeds 1.3 remain ``unstable``.
-This update adds non-power-of-two fine grids near the TP1, PP2, and PP4 frontiers.
-Those points also use three warmups, followed by seven timed runs whose median resists periodic scheduler slow samples while the plot retains the complete min/max range.
+The TP1 frontier refinement and the formal PP2/PP4 sweeps use three warmups followed by seven timed runs.
+Their medians resist periodic scheduler slow samples while plots retain the complete min/max range.
+PP2 uses 11 points over G=16--4096 and PP4 uses 13 over G=16--8192; three-run capacity probes at G=6144/16384 confirm request-queue plateaus.
 Engine startup was excluded and Radix cache was disabled.
 SGLang workers do not expose PyTorch allocator peak, so the horizontal axis uses the busiest GPU's post-generation NVML device-memory usage.
-It includes the ``memory_fraction_static=0.5`` KV pool and is not directly comparable to Vision peak allocated memory.
+Non-PP topologies use ``memory_fraction_static=0.5``.
+That setting made each PP stage plateau prematurely at 13--16 GiB, so the formal PP2/PP4 sweeps uniformly use 0.8.
+The horizontal axis includes this static KV pool and is not directly comparable to Vision peak allocated memory.
 The static KV pool and MiB-resolution NVML readings can give different G values the same horizontal coordinate.
 The CSV retains every measurement, while lines connect only the throughput-memory Pareto frontier.
 Only the